idhx/idhx.github.io/content/_index.md

 I'm a social anthropologist with a strong interdisciplinary outlook.
 My research focuses on social norms, how they change over time, and what makes people follow or violate them.
 I also try to understand how social inequality is reproduced through everyday interactions.

+I'm currently a member of the [rep²si](https://rep2si.github.io/) project.

 ## Regional expertise

 I have been conducting fieldwork in Nepal for over 10 years.
 My primary interests are caste and caste-based discrimination.
 I am particularly keen to understand whether and how social norms surrounding caste are changing in this country.